-The Trust is proactive in sharing information internally and with others who are working with the Trust's children and their families as early as possible; so that children can receive the help and support they need; respond to any safeguarding concerns and where possible prevent abuse.
+Our Trust is proactive in sharing information internally and with others who are working with our children and their families as early as possible; so that children can receive the help and support they need; respond to any safeguarding concerns and where possible prevent abuse, neglect or exploitation.

-Staff are expected to share information with one another as part of their work in school about the needs and risks of children on a need-to know basis in line with the Trust's Safeguarding Statement so that children are kept safe and their welfare promoted.
+Staff are expected to share information with one another as part of their work in school about the needs and risks of children on a need-to know basis in line with our Trust's Safeguarding Statement so that children are kept safe and their welfare promoted.
 Staff are not permitted to share information with friends, family, or anyone in the local community outside of their work.